Vedat Muriqi

-Vedat Muriqi (born 24 April 1994) is a Kosovan professional footballer who plays as a striker for La Liga club Mallorca and the Kosovo national team.
+Vedat Muriqi (born 24 April 1994) is a Kosovar professional footballer who plays as a striker for La Liga club Mallorca and the Kosovo national team.

+Muriqi began his career with Liria Prizren before moving to Albania, where he played for Teuta Durrës and Besa Kavajë.
+He later continued his career in Turkey with Giresunspor, Gençlerbirliği and Çaykur Rizespor, gaining prominence for his goalscoring performances.
+In 2019, he joined Fenerbahçe and later moved to Italian side Lazio in 2020.
+After a successful loan spell, he signed permanently with Mallorca in 2022.

+Originally part of Kosovo's under-21 setup, Muriqi represented Albania's under-21 team in a pair of friendlies before returning to play for the Kosovo national team, where he became the country's all-time top goalscorer.

 Club career

 Teuta Durrës

-On 14 January 2013, Muriqi had a trial at Kategoria Superiore club Teuta Durrës and after impressing in a friendly match signed a one-and-a-half year contract with the club.
+On 14 January 2013, Muriqi had a trial at Kategoria Superiore club Teuta Durrës and after impressing in a friendly match signed a one-and-a-half-year contract with the club.
 On 4 February 2013, he made his debut with Teuta Durrës in the 2012–13 Albanian Cup quarter-finals against Bylis after being named in the starting line-up.
 On 23 February 2013, he made his league debut in a 1–1 away draw against Tirana after coming on as a substitute in the 46th minute in place of Daniel Xhafaj.

 Loan at Besa Kavajë

 On 5 January 2014, Muriqi was loaned out to Kategoria Superiore club Besa Kavajë until the end of the 2013–14 season.
 On 1 February 2014, he made his debut against Laçi after coming on as a substitute at 46th minute in place of Shaqir Stafa and scored his side's second goal during a 2–2 home draw.